 - Biology - 8 semesters hours with lab

-- Organic chemistry - 8 semester hours with lab (may substitute 4 semester hours of Biochemistry)
+- Organic chemistry - 8 semester hours with lab; a two semester organic chemistry sequence is required (may substitute 4 semester hours of Biochemistry)

 - Physics - 8 semester hours with lab